Well Being Retreat Center

 Enhancing Wildlife Habitat

 Well Being Retreat Center does not allow hunting or the presence of dogs and cats on the property.
 We respect conscientious hunting and like dogs and cats, but most dogs and cats are hard on wildlife and we prefer to allow the birds and the deer to feel at ease being on this land.
 We are allowing a diversity of habitats to emerge on the land and supplement with specific plantings that have nectar for the bees and hummingbirds, nuts for the squirrels and wild turkeys, etc. We are learning how to protect new plantings from deer browsing and beaver gnawing.

 Powell River EcoTourism

-The Powell River Blueway Trail is a project of the Claiborne County (TN) Tourism Commission of which Patty and Don are both Commissioners.
-Don chairs the Powell River Tourism Committee which has two tasks:
+The Powell River Blueway Trail is a project of the Claiborne County (TN) Tourism Commission.
+Don is on the Tourism Commission and the Powell River Blueway Trail Committee.